fcanas/OHMKit/README.md

     [testModel setValuesForKeysWithDictionary:outerModel];
     // testModel.favoriteModel is an instance of OMTestModel
     // hydrated with the innerModel dictionary.

-## TODO
 ### Blocks to handle special types

-Users should be able to pass a dictionary of blocks when a particular field requires special handling.
+Users can pass a dictionary of blocks when a particular field requires special handling.
 Say a service sends back a dicitonary that looks something like this:

 	{
 	    "color": [